ejw-data/proj-key-inventory/tests/unit.md

 Note:  More testing needs to be done on the missing codes logic.
 It may work fine with the above test but the code functionality is not apparent.

 **In the cases below, the user has had requests approved**
-*  Add same key as what has already been received
+*  Add same key as what has already been received - Add Code 3 - Need to add in message
-*  Add key that is not in access codes
+*  Add key that is not in access codes - B24010201
+*  Add key that does not have it's own code but is part of another combo code - B24020102
 *  Add request that includes a key that has no individual code but as a combo of multiple keys has a code
     * Expected Outcome:  The key pending a code should be removed and the request should be for one access code that is waiting for approval.
 The assigned code is changed to be waiting return.
     * Actual Outcome:  IndexError: list index out of range - site_routes.py on line 865 - space_owner_id=filter_record[0][0]
     * Fix Applied:  Set conditional check from looking at a single item to looking at any item in a list; also updated logic for deleting keys and code requests that have not been fulfilled.
 Expected outcome is now occuring.